apache/carbondata/docs/index/bloomfilter-index-guide.md

 + We can create multiple BloomFilter Indexes on one table, but we do recommend you to create one BloomFilter Index that contains multiple index columns, because the data loading and query performance will be better.
-+ `BLOOM_FPP` is only the expected number from user, the actually FPP may be worse.
++ `BLOOM_FPP` is only the expected number from user, the actual FPP may be worse.
  If the BloomFilter Index does not work well, you can try to increase `BLOOM_SIZE` and decrease `BLOOM_FPP` at the same time.
  Notice that bigger `BLOOM_SIZE` will increase the size of index file